 We urge that the Commission not approve the acquisition until respondents can divest themselves of public records services provided to private industry as well as to law enforcement.

-Unless an appropriate remedy is offered, our members and their clients will suffer irreparable harm.
+Unless an appropriate remedy is offered, my business and our clients will suffer irreparable harm.
 When competition is reduced, incentives for innovation are reduced, prices rise and service suffers.
 Thank you for your consideration.

 Sincerely,